0xlen/chalk/_posts/2017-08-11-fix-nodejs-cannot-update-to-8-on-ubuntu-16-04.md

 If you are cuurently using the version `5.x`, congratulations, that's why your nodejs always telling you that your node.js is up-to-date but it actually not.

-Please change change the version to `8.x` as the example below:
+Please change the version to `8.x` as the example below:
 ```
 deb https://deb.nodesource.com/node_8.x trusty main
 deb-src https://deb.nodesource.com/node_8.x trusty main